Barcamp Open Science:

 Connect, Unlock, Together!

-05 September 2024
+When: 5 September 2024

-Potsdam, Germany
+Where: Potsdam, Germany

 The Barcamp Open Science is a barcamp dedicated to the Open Science movement.
 It is open to everybody interested in connecting with like-minded people embracing Open Science, unlocking new perspectives and networking on Open Science, and thriving Open Science together!